necst/cicero/scripts/new_measurements/README.md

 ### Benchmarking

-The `measure_compiletime_compilesize` folder contains the script to measure the compile time and compile size of the compiler for any set of regex.
+The `measure_compiletime_compilesize` folder contains the script to measure the compile time, compile size, and code locality of the compiler for any set of regex.
 These should have been preprocessed by the `regex_transform` script. `plot.py` can be used to plot the results.

 The `benchmark` folder contains the scripts to run the benchmarks on the board and process the results.
 In particular: